-Theses Harvest Latkes are a crisp and spicy take on traditional potato pancakes.
+Rinku Bhattacharya‘s Harvest Latkes are a crisp and spicy take on traditional potato pancakes.
 They’re made with potato and rutabaga with a touch of caraway seeds.
-They’re crispy, delicious and colorful for a beautiful presentation.
+They’re crispy, delicious, and colorful for a beautiful presentation.

 14. Cashew Sour Cream

-15. Sweet Potato Latkes With Chutney, Sour Cream and Curried Onion, Apple, and White Bean Topping
+15. Sweet Potato Latkes With Curried Onion-Apple-White Beans

-Latkes get all fancied up with these Sweet Potato Latkes With Chutney Sour Cream and Curried Onion Apple White Bean Topping.
-These are golden, delicious, filling, and festive with bold flavors that make them extra-special.
+Latkes get all fancied up with Betsy DiJulio‘s Sweet Potato Latkes With Curried Onion-Apple-White Beans.
+These are golden, delicious, filling, and festive with bold flavors that make them extra special.

 16. Potato Kugel Cups

 A traditional kugel is a casserole made from egg noodles or potatoes.
-These lightened-up, oil-free mini Potato Kugel Cups are made by spiralizing potatoes and combining it with onion, garlic, paprika, and cornstarch to hold it all together.
+These lightened-up, oil-free mini Potato Kugel Cups by Annie Markowitz are made by spiralizing potatoes and combining them with onion, garlic, paprika, and cornstarch to hold it all together.
 They’re easy to whip up, savory, and satisfying.

 17. Instant Raw Applesauce

 You have to have apple sauce to dip your latkes in.
 Instead of buying jars, make your own Raw Apple Sauce.
-It’s fast, easy and you can flavor it any way you want.
+Alison Murray‘s recipe is fast and easy and you can flavor it any way you want.
 This one has a pinch of warm cinnamon.
 Yum!

 18. Jewish Bimuelos: Fried ‘Honey’ Puffs